 Addiction is a physical and mental problem and very quickly overpowers a person’s ability to fight it off.
 Even people who successfully go clean and stay off substances for years might find themselves relapsing.
 And if your friend does relapse, you need to embrace them with open arms and do what you can to help them overcome this issue.

 Too many people in this situation chose the opposite route and think that their friend failed in their fight against addiction.
 Ideas like that are wrong-headed and not accurate with reality.
-For example, American Addiction Centers estimates state that around 40-60 percent of individuals who quit drugs relapse at some point in their life.
+There are estimates that around 40-60 percent of individuals who quit drugs relapse at some point in their life.
 Medical specialists point out that this relapse rate is similar to the relapse rate of other diseases like asthma or diabetes.

-Therefore, you cannot treat your friend like a failure or look at their relapse as a moral problem.
+Therefore, helping a friend with addiction do not look at their relapse as a moral problem.
 Relapse is like a recurrence of symptoms in any disease and must be treated as such.
 Unfortunately, addiction is such a unique disease because it changes a person physically, mentally, and behaviorally.
 In an article on addiction, the National Institute on Drug Abuse stated that taking drugs floods a person’s brain with dopamine to make them feel high levels of pleasure.
 Once a person becomes addicted to a drug, their body causes withdrawal symptoms to forces their behavior to change to take the drug.

 As a result, relapse is something that most people fighting addiction will struggle to combat for most of their lives.
-Your job as a friend is to support your friend in this situation and to guide them back towards a sober lifestyle as quickly and as safely as possible.
+Your job helping a friend with addiction is to support your friend in this situation and to guide them back towards a sober lifestyle as quickly and as safely as possible.
 Be the bedrock on which they build their relapse defense system.

 2. Create a Sober Group